oluijks/php-gtmetrix-api/README.md

 Usage
 -----

-    // 1.
 Create a new object

     $test = new GTmetrix\Api();

-    // 1.1.
 Or create a object via the constructor

     $test = new Api("email@example.com", "your-api-key");

-    // 2.
 Set username, api-key and some options

     $test->setUsername("email@example.com")
          ->setApiKey("your-api-key")
          ->setAdblockPlugin(true);

-    // 3.
+Call testSite and provide at least a url

     $testId = $test->testSite([
         'url' => 'http://example.com'
-        // more options (see Options)
+        // other options
+        // , 'x-metrix-adblock' => 1
+        // , 'x-metrix-video' => 1
     ]);

-    // 4.
 Wait for the test results

     $test->waitForResults();

-    // 5.
+Fetch the test results

     $results = $test->getTestResults();

-    // 6.
+Fetch the rerourse url's

     $resourceUrls = $test->getResourceUrls();

-    // 7.
-Download resources (files: har.txt, pagespeed.txt, pagespeed_files.tar, report_pdf.pdf, screenshot.jpg, yslow.txt)
+7. Download resources (files: har.txt, pagespeed.txt, pagespeed_files.tar, report_pdf.pdf, screenshot.jpg, yslow.txt)
-    //    You can specify specific items to download or append your test Id.
+   You can specify specific items to download or append your test id to the filenames.

     $test->downloadResources(null, './downloads/', false);

 Options
 -------